Other Tips on Nesting Blocks

 Mason bee house made of a 6" wood block, drilled with approx 5/16" holes.
-The required spacing between holes is debatable, but people often use 1/2" spacing.
-Cleaning these holes is hard unless the house has a removable back
+The required hole spacing is debatable, but people often use 1/2" spacing.
+Cleaning these holes is hard unless the house has a removable back.

 Mason bee house made of a 4" wood block, drilled with approx 5/16" holes.
 Mason bees will cetainly use this length hole, but it might reduce the ratio of females to males.
 You want as many females as possible.

 Mason bee houses with mason bee cartridges installed.